-Since the aforementioned standards, detailed previously are only adopted in addition to those established by the Organic Act and those issued by the Central Bank's Board of Directors, they will not have a significant effect on the preparation of the accompanying financial statements.
-The Central Bank has not estimated the effect on its financial statements if said standards were adopted.
+Since the standards detailed apply only on a supplementary basis to those established by the Organic Act and the regulations issued by the Board of Directors of the Central Bank, they will not have a significant impact on the preparation of the accompanying financial statements.
+The Central Bank has not estimated the effect on its closed or projected financial statements if these standards were adopted.